 A transcript of one's academic record may be requested from the Registrar.
 The first 2 transcripts in any given calendar year are free.
 A \$5 fee is charged for each additional copy.
 Transcripts will be processed within seven (7) to ten (10) working days.
 Rush transcripts are charged at an additional \$5 fee per transcript.
 Rush transcripts are processed within 24 hours of the request.
 Transcripts sent to an address outside the U.S. and Canada is \$15 each.
 Express service is available for an additional charge per address.
-Transcript requests cannot be processed if there is a hold on the student's record.
 Transcripts may be requested by email to registrar@laafa.edu.
 LAAFA neither issues, nor accepts as official, faxed transcripts.
 You can fill out transcript request form in the Registrar's office and mail the transcript request form to the address: